The complicated future of data centres and telco

 So where does that leave us today?
 As with most elements of IT business around the world, the future appears to be transforming towards an as-a-service model, with telecom companies increasingly turning to the very data centre companies that bought their infrastructure out from under them.
 This isn’t a bad thing, necessarily, as managed services and colocation can offer more flexible and often cheaper alternatives to owning and operating infrastructure.

 One area where data centres and telcos might have a future involves the ongoing trend of shifting network operations towards the edge.
 Increasingly, micro data centres are popping up around the world, providing distributed coverage and enabling AI-powered edge computing solutions.
-Marketing Manager, Digital Services at Swedish IT and telecom giant Ericsson believes that mobile and fixed networks are a natural fit for distributed micro data centre networks.
+Henrik Bäckström, Product Marketing Manager, Digital Services at Swedish IT and telecom giant Ericsson believes that mobile and fixed networks are a natural fit for distributed micro data centre networks.

 “Mobile and fixed networks are by nature distributed with small and large sites where various equipment is placed to provide connectivity across cities, suburban and rural areas.
 Normally we find large sites where a lot of people live and where many enterprises operate.
-The more the remote site—the smaller from a capacity and physical perspective,” he back in 2017.
+The more the remote site—the smaller from a capacity and physical perspective,” he explained in an article back in 2017.
 “Operators have acquired these sites and built central offices for their network gear during several decades.
 This means that they are in many cases not as modern from a physical viewpoint as the large and centralised data centres that have been popping up like mushrooms the last couple of years around the world.
 There is a golden opportunity to leverage the telco network infrastructures, which are already deployed in a distributed manner, to take part in the IoT value chain as well as in enterprise on-premises solutions.
 Most telecom operators already have a distributed infrastructure in place—built up over decades.
 It is a valuable asset which can be used when they take part in the emerging IoT ecosystem.
 Utilising micro data centres makes that effort easier.”

 He concludes: “Micro data centres could be a way forward.”
 Looking at the ongoing movement towards the edge, and the increased infrastructure investment the telecommunications industry is making, there’s a good chance he could be right.